Gone But Not Forgotten.

 If I had to choose one, though, I suppose the rarity of those Nintendo titles would make me lean toward the CD-i side of the equation.
 While generally regarded as poor games in terms of technical merit, their sheer collectibility is such that it isn’t uncommon for the games to command several hundred dollars each on the secondary market (and keep in mind there are 4 of them).

 While there is no official word of either console yet – Phillips actually had this to say regarding a tweet requesting a retro mini of the CD-i: Thank you for your love, encouragement and interest!
-We will try our best to fulfil your dreams and release something you suggest, but cannot promise anything yet.
+We will try our best to fulfill your dreams and release something you suggest, but cannot promise anything yet.
 Please be a bit patient and stay tuned.
 Thank you in advance.